On Air Now

-The absolute worst things about being a pianist, from expensive instruments to transport fails and snipers.
+These are absolutely the worst things about being a pianist, from expensive instruments to transport fails and pub pianos.
 If you're a pianist, you'll know.

 Never try to move a piano without first insuring yourself against absolutely every eventuality.
 Otherwise, this will definitely happen: